SEMINAR PAPER

 Andrea Bagnato touches upon this issue in the context of modernity and health in his article titled Microscopic Colonialism (2017):

-In spite of such evidence, infectious diseases are conspicuously absent from the architectural discourse on urbanization.
-This arguably stems from a narrow understanding of the “urban,” which is still limited to the scale of the Western city.
+In spite of such evidence, infectious diseases are conspicuously absent from architectural discourse on urbanization.
+This arguably stems from a narrow understanding of the 'urban,' which is still limited to the scale of the Western city.
 As Rem Koolhaas and others have argued, our focus on urban cores has made us blind to the human-driven changes that are taking place outside of them—whether in the countryside or in tropical rainforests.

 There is a close correspondence between the history of infectious diseases and the history of modern cities.
 In the nineteenth century, industrialization and globalization were paralleled by the onset of cholera and the intensification of tuberculosis.
-The fear of cholera in Europe and North America led to the reorganization of the city as a means of controlling individual health.
-Cholera epidemics continued, and it was only in the 1890s—with the discovery of bacteria and viruses—that public health became a matter of state intervention and centralized planning a political necessity.
+The fear of cholera in Europe and North America led to the reorganization of cities as a means of controlling individual health.
+Cholera epidemics continued, and it was only in the 1890s—with the discovery of bacteria and viruses—that public health became a matter of state intervention, and centralized planning became a political necessity.
 The provision of clean drinking water and subsidized housing were then recognized as universal goals, as were new medical protocols for immunization and disinfection.
 The concern with hygiene transformed urban planning long before it influenced architecture; only at the turn of the twentieth century did architects begin to internalize sanitary prescriptions.
-Modernism was founded on the promise of hygienic, urban, and social order.’’
+Modernism was founded on the promise of hygienic, urban, and social order.”

 MULTIDIMENSIONAL IMPACTS OF URBANISM ON ECOSYSTEMS AND HUMAN HEALTH

-Agricultural practices
+Agricultural Practices

 Eco-violence